mshagg/LCD-Cockpit-Displays/MAVLink_INAV/readme.md

 **MAVLink/INAV Versions**

-Refer to how to flash for Arduino IDE setup.
+Refer to how to flash for Arduino IDE configuration:

 https://github.com/mshagg/LCD-Cockpit-Displays/blob/main/How%20to%20flash.md